Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Eligibility requirements for an unsecured business line of credit

 Eligibility requirements for an unsecured LOC vary a lot, depending on the lender.
 Banks and credit unions tend to have stricter requirements than online lenders — requiring higher credit scores and a longer time in business.
-And since the loan isn’t backed by assets, the lender may also ask for a personal guarantee.
+And since the loan isn’t backed by assets, the lender may also ask for a personal guarantee, but there are lines of credit that don’t require a personal guarantee.

 Here are the general minimum requirements to qualify for an unsecured LOC: